tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 #### Translate

-The first transformation you will perform is a *translation*.
-This involves moving the square a given distance in some direction.
+The first transformation you will perform is a *translation*; this involves moving the square a given distance in some direction.
 It's an easy enough task to accomplish without a matrix, but also ideal for introducing how matrices work.

 Firstly, take note of how the top-left vertex `(x, y)` determines the positions of the other three vertices.
-This means that the only matrix operation you need to perform is on the top-left vertex -- the remaining vertices can be calculated by adding the relevant `w` and `h` values.
-The matrix you are manipulating can, therefore, be expressed as:
+Therefore the only matrix operation you need to perform is on the top-left vertex -- the remaining vertices can be calculated by adding the relevant `w` and `h` values.
+The matrix you are manipulating can, hence, be expressed as:

 <math>
   <mfenced open = "[" close="]">